-The story of the LVCoB Sanctuary Choir and a “progressive church… with a pipe organ.”
+The story of the LVCoB Sanctuary Choir founded in a “progressive church… with a pipe organ.”

-The history of the La Verne Church of the Brethren Sanctuary Choir began 133 years ago when this church was founded.
-Members of the German Baptist Brethren Church began arriving in the town once called Lordsburg in 1889, intent on establishing a church and a college.
-The congregation was established in 1890.
+The history of the La Verne Church of the Brethren Sanctuary Choir began 134 years ago when the church was founded.
+In 1889, members of the German Baptist Brethren Church began arriving in the town once called Lordsburg, intent on establishing a church and a college.
+Our congregation was established in 1890.
 Classes began at what was then Lordsburg College in the fall of 1891.
 The first choir rehearsals were in 1895.
 At the time, the use of music instruments in the church was prohibited, so members met in private homes for practice.
 Finally in 1923, the church allowed the use of a piano inside the sanctuary.

 Since those first days, the church (and the choir) has strived to be inclusive, caring and peace-minded.
-As both the community and the church evolved during the Progressive Era, society changed.
-So did names.
+With the coming of the 20th century, both the community and the church evolved during the Progressive Era as society changed.
+So were the names.
 In 1908, the congregation took the name of their reorganized, progressive denomination, the Church of the Brethren.
 In 1917 the town of Lordsburg became La Verne, alluding to a French term meaning “spring-like”.
 The college changed to the new name as well and became La Verne College.

 The construction of a new church sanctuary began shortly before the unforeseen Great Stock Market Crash of 1929.
 Despite the economic challenges of the Great Depression, the completed church sanctuary, equipped with a newly installed pipe organ and a choir loft with stadium seating, was dedicated on September 21, 1930.
 Over the years, this resonant gathering place has not only been used as a house of worship but also as a local performance center for choirs and musical groups of area public schools and universities.